Water price review

 The pricing power and functions of the ESC in Victoria's water industry are governed by the Water Industry Regulatory Order 2014, which sits within the broader context of the Water Industry Act 1994 and the Essential Services Commission Act 2001.

-Our price submission proposal aims to communicate to the ESC the services that our customers want at what they determine is the right price.
+Our price submission proposal aims to deliver the services that our customers want at what they determine is the right price.

 At the end of the price review the ESC makes a price determination, which specifies the maximum prices each water business can charge over the next period.